seguinleo/Bloc-notes/README.md

 ## Features
 All notes are encrypted with ``AES-256-GCM``.

-The user can save and edit notes, change color, copy, export and use Markdown.
+The user can save and edit notes, change color, copy, export and use Markdown/HTML.
 The user can create tasks lists, tables, links, code blocks, etc. The user can also search for notes by title or add categories.
 Read my [Markdown guide](https://github.com/seguinleo/Bloc-notes/wiki/Markdown).

 The user can also sign in to sync all notes between their devices or browsers in a secure database.
 The user can also make a note public and share it via a random URL.
 No email is required, only a username and a strong password.